Cache Cruncher

 Formulas used

-Cache Cruncher is a free online cache and memory bits calculator designed for students taking computer architecture or computer organization courses.
+Cache Cruncher is a free online Cache Simulator and Memory Simulator designed for students taking computer architecture or computer organization courses.
 Type any combination of values you already know — cache size, block size, associativity, address width, page size, TLB rows — and every derived field fills in automatically.
 Because the solver is bidirectional, you can drive it from either side of an equation: edit num_blocks and cache_size recomputes; edit cache_size and num_blocks recomputes.

 Example: a 32 KB, 4-way set-associative cache with 64-byte blocks